Anarr/my_hammer/README.md

 The available host is http://rest-myhammer.loc.
 Please register the url into your own hosts file

-Then run migrations:
+# Then run migrations:

 php bin/console make:migrations

 php bin/console docterine:migrations:migrate

-Rest api's main url is started with /api keyword

 For documentation, how to using current api preview http://rest-myhammer.loc/api/doc.json